yurii-piets/transaction-monitor-core/README.md

     tmtwo.password=${PG_PASSWORD}
     tmtwo.driver-class-name=org.postgresql.Driver
     ```
-4. Put the following line in where a transaction is needed to be performed :``TransactionService transactionService = TMConfig.boot();``.
+4. Use the following line in where a transaction is needed to be performed :``TransactionService transactionService = TMConfig.boot();``.
 Start a new transaction by calling: `transactionService.newTransaction()`.

     e.g.